xaga-risingos-devs-staging/device_xiaomi_xaga-patch/README.md

 ```
 python3 device_xiaomi_mondrian-patch/apply-patches.py
 ```
 Apply what you need.
-Maybe not all patches are required.
+Not all patches are required.
 ### Fix errors for Arch Linux
 When building android kernel on Arch Linux, `libyaml` cannot be found and configured correctly.
 Copy the header and lib to `prebuilts/kernel-build-tools` manually to fix it.
 (Thanks to [@Finish0314](https://github.com/finish0314) for this workaround)
 ```